HelmiDev03/MLP/Diabetes Prediction/README.md

 ## Dataset

 The dataset used in this project is the diabetes dataset.
-It contains several diagnostic measurements and a target variable `Outcome` which indicates whether a person has diabetes or not.
+It contains several diagnostic measurements and a target variable `Outcome` which indicates whether a person has diabetes or not , https://www.dropbox.com/s/uh7o7uyeghqkhoy/diabetes.csv?dl=0

 ## Steps